 Figure 4. (a) ASB and ASE SNVs in allele-specific gene ZNF331 (chromosome 19, position 54,041,333-54,083,523).
 From AlleleDB, we can observe the ASB SNVs (filled red bars with the name of the transcription factor (TF) above the bars) and ASE SNVs (filled black bars) found in each individual (row) and genomic positions (columns) along the ZNF331 gene.
 We can see that many of these SNVs are sparsely distributed across a single individual.
 By collapsing or combining information from multiple individuals, we can identify genomic regions or elements that are enriched for allele-specific activity.
-Unfilled black and red bars denote accessible SNVs are heterozygous SNVs that have enough reads to be tested but are non-allele-specific. (b) Two approaches for enrichment analyses are performed for each genomic element.
-(1) The ‘expanded’ enrichment is performed in a population-aware fashion, in which each occurrence of allele-specific or accessible non-allele-specific SNV in each individual is counted.
+Unfilled black and red bars denote control SNVs are heterozygous SNVs that have enough reads to be tested but are non-allele-specific. (b) Two approaches for enrichment analyses are performed for each genomic element.
+(1) The ‘expanded’ enrichment is performed in a population-aware fashion, in which each occurrence of allele-specific or control non-allele-specific SNV in each individual is counted.
 (2) The ‘collapsed’ enrichment conflates all occurrences over multiple individuals into a single unique SNV position as long as an allele-specific or accessible non-allele-specific SNV occurs in least one individual.

 Figure 5.
 The ‘expanded’ enrichment analysis is population-aware and shows that some genomic regions are more inclined to allele-specific regulation.
 We map variants associated with allele-specific binding (ASB; green) and expression (ASE; blue) to various categories of genomic annotations, such as coding DNA sequences (CDS), untranslated regions (UTRs), enhancer and promoter regions, to survey the human genome for regions more enriched in allelic behavior.
-Using the accessible non-allele-specific SNVs as the expectation, we compute the log odds ratio for ASB and ASE SNVs separately, via Fisher’s exact tests.
+Using the control non-allele-specific SNVs as the expectation, we compute the log odds ratio for ASB and ASE SNVs separately, via Fisher’s exact tests.
 The number of asterisks depicts the degree of significance (Bonferroni-corrected): *, p<0.05; **, p<0.01; ***, p<0.001.
 For each transcription factor (TF) in AlleleDB, we also calculate the log odds ratio of ASB SNVs in promoters, providing a proxy of allele-specific regulatory role for each available TF.
 Genes known to be mono-allelically expressed such as imprinted and MHC genes (CDS regions) are highly enriched for both ASB and ASE SNVs.
 The actual log odds ratio of ASB SNVs in imprinted genes, both ASB and ASE SNVs in immunoglobulin genes and ASE SNVs for 3’UTR, MHC and olfactory receptor genes are indicated on the bars.

 Figure 6.
 A considerable fraction of allele-specific variants are rare but do not form the majority.
 A lower proportion of allele-specific SNVs than non-allele-specific SNVs are rare, suggesting less selective constraints in allele-specific SNVs.
-The minor allele frequency (MAF) spectra of ASB (green filled circle), accessible non-ASB SNVs (green open circle), ASE (blue filled circle) and accessible non-ASE SNVs (blue open circle) are plotted at a bin size of 100.
+The minor allele frequency (MAF) spectra of ASB (green filled circle), control non-ASB SNVs (green open circle), ASE (blue filled circle) and control non-ASE SNVs (blue open circle) are plotted at a bin size of 100.
 The peaks are in the bin for MAF ≤ 0.5%.
 The inset zooms in on the histogram at MAF ≤ 2.5%.
 The proportion of rare variants in descending order: ASE- > ASE+ > ASB+ > ASB-.
-Comparing ASE+ to ASE- gives an odds ratio of 0.2 (Bonferroni-corrected hypergeometric p < 2.2e-16), while comparing ASB+ to ASB-, gives an odds ratio of 1.4 (p=0.08), signifying statistically significant depletion of ASE SNVs but statistically insignificant enrichment of ASB SNVs relative to the respective non-allele-specific accessible SNVs.
+Comparing ASE+ to ASE- gives an odds ratio of 0.2 (Bonferroni-corrected hypergeometric p < 2.2e-16), while comparing ASB+ to ASB-, gives an odds ratio of 1.4 (p=0.08), signifying statistically significant depletion of ASE SNVs but statistically insignificant enrichment of ASB SNVs relative to the respective non-allele-specific control SNVs.
 Statistically significant depletion in ASE suggests that ASE SNVs are under less purifying selection.